quantide/qtraining/011-rbase-one-day/manual-pdf/output/07-data-manipulation.md

 require(dplyr)
 ```

-The examples of this chapter will refer to `bank` data set which contains information about a direct marketing campaigns of a Portuguese banking institution based on phone calls.
+The examples of this chapter will refer to `bank` dataset which contains information about a direct marketing campaigns of a Portuguese banking institution based on phone calls. `bank` dataset is included in `qdata`, which is an R package containing about 80 datasets.
+It is provided and mantained by Quantide and it is available on a Github repository at www.github.com/quantide/qdata.

 ```r